UoB-COMSM0166/2025-group-2/README.md

 A key issue that was given a score of 4 for severity was that there was no end to the game.
 This was a point that was noted down as the top priority for rectification.

 Once we had the evaluations analysed for Stage 1, the next steps and development prioritisations became clearer.
 The first improvement to be pushed was to include a way for the players to determine when their game has ended, essentially breaking out of the infinite loop and attaching a goal to the game.
 A couple of tools that did not work as intended also had to be fixed so that the gameplay does not get negatively impacted.
 We also had to improve player experience by adding descriptions to the tools available in the game and additional animations for in-game event occurences.
 While the overall experience was positive, these were glaring issues that required our immediate attention before moving onto Stage 2.

+For Stage 2, we focused on Think Aloud Evaluation so that we could get insights on personal opinions of players, with two examples shown below.

 _Stage 2 - Improved version (3rd Mar 2025)_